rayrift/typescript-sdk/README.md

 This library provides convenient access to the Rayrift REST API from server-side TypeScript or JavaScript.

-The REST API documentation can be found on [docs.rayrift.com](https://docs.rayrift.com).
+This documentation covers the full Rayrift SDK — including setup, usage, configuration, known limitations, errors, and troubleshooting.
+The REST API documentation can be found on [docs.rayrift.com](https://docs.rayrift.com/sdk).
 The full API of this library can be found in [api.md](api.md).

-It is generated with [Stainless](https://www.stainless.com/).

 ## Installation